 Spatial quality of laser beams is of high importance in technologies: good quality beams propagate better collimated, can be more tight focused.
-Not all lasers, however, produce good beams: the radiation of especially very important semiconductor microlasers, microchips, are too noisy.
+Not all lasers, however, produce good beams: the radiation of especially very important semiconductor microlasers, microchip lasers, are too random and divergent.
 We develop new physical concepts and new techniques to manipulate the spatial structure of radiation, by using micro-modulated smart photonic materials: photonic crystals, metamaterials, nonhermitian optical materials.
 We develop these novel light-manipulation techniques in fundamental level and implement them in photonic industry.
 Also the good quality beams of microwaves, sound waves, or matter waves are required.
 We apply our experience in "smart manipulation of light patterns" to the other types of waves, to produce "clean" and well directed sound beams by so called "sonic crystals" in acoustics, as well as "clean" matter wave ensembles in modulated Bose condensates.

 Key wordsLasers, Photonic Crystals, Nonlinear Optics, Bose condensates